yast/yast.github.io/doc/security-tips.md

 - If you need to use a separate log file (not the standard `y2log`) make sure the file has root-only access.
-- Use a directory accessible only to root, otherwise avoid file collisions, see the [temporary files](#temporary-files) section.
+- Use a directory accessible only to root.
+Otherwise avoid file collisions;
+  see the [temporary files](#temporary-files) section.

 When using a debugger (or any other special debugging features) make sure that they are disabled by default.

-- Enable the debugging features only on user request, use a command line option or an environment variable.
+- Enable the debugging features only on user request; use a command line option or an environment variable.
-- If the tool allows remote control then enable the remote access also only on request.
-And if possible by default allow only the local access via the loopback device (`localhost`/`127.0.0.1`).
+- If the tool allows remote control, then enable the remote access also only on request.
+And if possible, by default allow only local access via the loopback device (`localhost`/`127.0.0.1`).

 See more details in the [debugging](./debugging) document about the integrated